Dudeiebot/leetcode/tome.md

 - checking with alien dictionary, we want to just make sure the words are lexographically ordered. so first w ehvae to be sure shorter word comes first and then we store all our aliend word in a dict, we are going to ranging throughn the words and you know each letter
 - repeatedNtimes in a nums, it is just checking for the nums that are repeated in an array, that means the occurrence of the num is more than 1
 - for largest perimeter, what we should remember is that the sum of 2 side must always be greater than the other side, so we can practically be checking if the sides meet the criteria(for the looping, we are going to be doing it once or twice)
+- this is for checking if all the node in the tree is having equal values and it can be done the recursive way or the normal way of iteration